aws-samples/eks-workshop-v2/website/docs/observability/resource-view/extensions/webhook-configurations.md

 sidebar_position: 48
 ---

 Webhook configurations are executed during the process of intercepting authenticated API request to accept an object request or deny an object by _[Kubernetes Admission controllers](https://kubernetes.io/blog/2019/03/21/a-guide-to-kubernetes-admission-controllers/)_.
 Kubernetes admission controllers sets a security baseline across namespace or cluster.
-The following diagram decribes the different steps involved in the admission controller process.
+The following diagram describes the different steps involved in the admission controller process.

 ![Insights](/img/resource-view/ext-admincontroller.png)